 Born in Padova , get a master Degree in Physics at Padova University.
 I awarded a PhD in Space Science and Technology at University of Padova with a thesis on the development of innovative technologies for the environmental conservation.
-In 2011 I get a Degree in Biotechnology at Padova University.
+Finally, after my PhD, I get a Master Degree in Biotechnology at Padova University.

 Between 2007 and 2009 I mainly worked on material science R&D for space applications also taking part to a Space Agency’s project (during my collaboration with Media-Lario Technologies – see D. Garoli et al. doi.org/10.1117/12.820428).
 After this first industrial experience I back to academic research starting my collaboration with Laboratory for Nanofabrication of Nanodevices (LaNN - Venetonanotech) and University of Padova in Padova where I was scientist in charge with Clean Room facilities for nanofabrication.
 There I extended my view from coatings and material-science to plasmonics and nanotechnologies focusing on nanofabrication and optical applications (see for example D. Garoli et al. doi.org/10.1364/OE.20.016224; doi.org/10.1116/1.4769975).